A Guide to Thinking Critically About History

 Ex.
 2: Always be skeptical of, “well President so-and-so tried X, and we all saw what happened….”
 We might not have seen exactly what happened.
 Are we sure that the president’s action or mere presence in the Oval Office was the only thing acting on whatever phenomenon we’re talking about?
 Was the president even responsible for it happening in the first place, or was it something Congress passed and he signed (or overrode his veto), or something that happened in society while he/she was president?
 Reality is complicated and political leaders aren’t Gods.

 Ex.
 5: Here’s a sentence with a couple of problems: “I think one of the biggest factors that caused the outbreak of the [Witch] trials is that they were always accused of being women.”
-First, the fact that victims were often women is an attribute of the Salem Witch Trials, but not necessarily the cause of the trials (though misogyny might be a cause to investigate).
+First, the fact that victims were often women is an attribute of the Salem Witch Trials, but not necessarily the cause of the trials (though misogyny might be a cause to investigate); after all if misogyny was the lone or primary cause there would’ve been witch trials going on whenever women have existed, which is all the time.
 Second, the problem wasn’t that suspected witches were accused of being women — anyone accused of being a witch rather than a warlock is female — but rather that women were disproportionally accused of being witches.

 Ex.
 6: Another head-scratcher: “If women gaining the right to vote was such an invaluable accomplishment for equality, then why were we such a better nation during the Early Republic than we are now.”
 This sentence has a few problems.
 First, it’s premised on the fact that the early U.S. was a better country than the current U.S. That’s a matter of opinion, but one that many historians would contest, so it demands further explanation.
 Second, it’s one thing to argue that things were better during the Early Republic, and quite another to argue that women being disenfranchised was why things were better.
 There might just be an association between those two phenomena rather than causation.